osg-htc/docs/docs/submit/osg-flock.md

 The requirements are:

-* A public IP address, forward and reverse DNS
+* A public IP address, forward and reverse DNS.
-* Ability to open a few firewall ports to the WAN.
+* Ability to open a few firewall incoming ports to the WAN.
 * HTCondor has to authenticate via pool GSI (preffered) or password.
 For GSI, the submit host has to have a host certificate.
 * Reporting to the OSG accounting system has to be enabled.
 This can